 Pinchas Lapide follows in Rosenzweig's footsteps.
 He sees "that the coming-to-believe of Christendom was without doubt a God-willed messianic act, a messianic event on the way to the conversion of the world to the One God."
 Also to Lapide Judaism and Christianity are two ways that lead to the Father.
-Therefore Jews are not to be converted to Christianity, which would be "to sprinkle sugar on the top of honey".
-100
+Therefore Jews are not to be converted to Christianity, which would be "to sprinkle sugar on the top of honey."

-In the book The Resurrection of Jesus Lapide reaches the conclusion, which is certainly a daring one for a Jew, that the resurrection of Jesus is a historic event.
+In his book The Resurrection of Jesus Lapide reaches the conclusion, which is certainly a daring one for a Jew, that the resurrection of Jesus is a historic event.
 He says: "The experience of the resurrection as the foundation act of the church which has carried the faith in the God of Israel into the whole Western world must belong to God's plan of salvation."
-The theological weight of the argument is debatable.
-Something similar could be said for the Eastern religions in the East.
-Be that as it may.

 But it calls for objection when Lapide in the quotation above from Maimonides (Hilkhot Melakhim XI,4) finds "confirmation for this supposition from a high rabbinic authority," i.e. Maimonides.
 Lapide is not right when he argues that all these matters that refer to Jesus, for Maimonides, also "have to include his [Jesus'] resurrection," the way Lapide understands it.
-It is beyond Maimonides' imagination that the resurrection of Jesus should be a historic event.
-To non-Jews he is the one who prepares the way for Messiah, who has not yet come although Christians maintain that.
-Therefore it makes sense when Maimonides wishes that Jesus' bones be turned into dust, which he does in his Letter to Yemen.
-Maimonides here acts on the obvious supposition that Jesus did not rise from the dead.
-He recognizes the Christian resurrection belief and its effects, which is something different from what Lapide uses him for.
+He recognizes the Christian resurrection belief and its effects, which is something different from what Lapide supposes.

 In the "Epilog" Lapide is not so ambiguous.
-In spite of all, Jesus only belongs to the preparatio messianica of the full salvation which is still in the future.
+In spite of everything, Jesus only belongs to the preparatio messianica of the full salvation which is still in the future.
 But this does not mean that his resurrection makes him the Messiah of Israel for the Jewish people.
-Lapide refers to Clemens Thoma, a Catholic theologian, who admits that "for Jewish scholars, the testimony of the resurrection was no proof for the messiahship of Jesus because for them the concept of resurrection is not connected with the messianic expectations of salvation ...
-Through the resurrection of Jesus, an access to faith in the one, until then unknown, God of Israel was opened to the Gentiles."
+Lapide refers to Clemens Thoma, a Catholic theologian, who admits that for Jewish scholars, the testimony of the resurrection was no proof for the messiahship of Jesus because for them the concept of resurrection is not connected with the messianic expectations of salvation....
+Through the resurrection of Jesus, an access to faith in the one, until then unknown, God of Israel was opened to the Gentiles.
+137

 Lapide concludes: "I therefore can accept neither the messiahship of Jesus for the people of Israel nor the Pauline interpretation of the resurrection of Jesus."
+138

-Again, one cannot help wondering at his way of arguing.
-Following the line of this argument, it might with some justice be said that since Judaism does not include the idea that there will be a risen Jewish Messiah for non-Jews, this whole construction will have to fall to the ground.
+Again, one cannot help questioning his line of reasoning.
+Following his argument, it might with some justice be said that since Judaism does not include the idea that there will be a risen Jewish Messiah for non-Jews, this whole construction must collapse.

 But exactly the fact that Lapide's approach to his subject of the resurrection of Jesus in the New Testament is historical, makes his leap away from the historic testimony of the significance of the resurrection for Jews all the more dramatic and all the more incomprehensible than the leap made by Rosenzweig, the philosopher.
-Again, in this essay it is not necessary to discuss the truth of the New Testament's testimony of the resurrection of Jesus.
-That the New Testament testifies to the resurrection is beyond question.
-It is also beyond question that the same New Testament maintains that the resurrection is for Jews.
-Theologically speaking, Lapide has placed himself in a hopeless situation when, with the New Testament as basis, he recognizes the historical facticity of Jesus' resurrection and at the same time, in spite of the New Testament, denies the importance of this event for Jews.
+Theologically speaking, Lapide has placed himself in a hopeless situation when, with the New Testament as basis, he recognizes the historical facticity of